Azure/AppService/_posts/2024-01-03-DNS-improvements.md

 ## Configuration using site properties

 Currently, the most common way of configuring DNS settings is to use App Settings.
-However, App Settings have some challenges that make them less appealing.
-They are subject to spelling mistakes and there is no API level validation.
-You cannot control/audit using Azure Policy.
-You need write permissions to read the values (because App Settings often contain secrets, they have this extra layer of security).
+However, App Settings have some challenges that make them less appealing:

+* They are subject to spelling mistakes and there is no API level validation.
+* You can't control/audit using Azure Policy.
+* You need write permissions to read the values (because App Settings often contain secrets, they have this extra layer of security).

 To meet these challenges we are introducing site properties for all DNS configurations.
 The App Settings will continue to work, but the site properties will take precedence if configured.
 The properties are grouped under the `dnsConfiguration` property.